Miruthan: Plot

-The opening scene shows a container of poisonous liquid being spilt from a transport vehicle at a chemical laboratory in Ooty.
+A container of toxic liquid spills from a transport vehicle at a chemical laboratory in Ooty.
 A stray dog consumes it and turns violent, which then bites a security guard.
 The security guard turns into a zombie within hours and starts a chain of human infections via bites.

-Back to the present, Karthik is a traffic police sub-inspector in Ooty who avoids all kinds of dangers as he takes care of his younger sister Vidya, who is in her early teens.
-Both are orphans but live with Karthik's friend Chinnamalai, a traffic police constable.
-Karthik is in love with a cardiology doctor named Renuka aka Renu, but never proposes in all their meetings.
+Elsewhere, Karthik is a traffic police sub-inspector in Ooty who avoids all risky and dangerous ventures for taking care of his younger sister Vidya, who is in her early teens.
+Both are orphans who cohabitate with Karthik's friend Chinnamalai, another traffic police constable.
+Karthik is in love with a cardiologist named Renuka aka Renu, is unaware.
 Renu is engaged and is about to marry an NRI named Naveen, who is also a cardiologist.
-One day Karthik messes up with Minister Gurumoorthy by allowing an auto carrying pregnant women in the Minister's way.
-Next day morning, Karthik finds that his sister Vidya goes missing while looking for her he was suddenly attacked by Zombies.
-At the same time, the police of Ooty are informed of the outbreak and get orders to shoot anyone who has turned into a zombie.
-Karthik is looking for Vidya by sticking posters of his missing sister on walls and killing some zombies in his way.
-He receives a call in which he is told to arrive at a place to find his sister.
-There, he finds Renu and a group of doctors, including the Chief doctor Dharan, all working on finding a vaccine to cure all the zombies.
-At Renu's house, Karthik and Chinnamalai find Minister Gurumoorthy, who is the father of Renu and learns that the Minister has kidnapped Vidya for vengeance, He finds Vidhya at a swimming pool surrounded by Minister Gurumoorthy's zombified henchman and finds that Zombies are allergic to water.
-Renu tells Karthik to save the doctors who are trapped inside the house, which is invaded by zombies.
+Karthik crosses a tumultuous with Minister Gurumoorthy by allowing an auto carrying pregnant women in Gurumoorthy's way.
+The next morning, Karthik finds that Vidya has gone missing.
+While looking for her, he is suddenly attacked by a swarm of zombies.
+At the same time, the police of Ooty is informed of the outbreak and is ordered to shoot down anyone who has turned into a zombie.
+Karthik looks for Vidya by putting up posters of his missing sister while also killing zombies in his way that he encounters.
+He receives a call telling him to arrive at a place to find his sister.
+There, he finds Renu and a group of doctors, including the chief doctor Dharan, all working to find a cure against the undead.
+At Renu's house, Karthik and Chinnamalai find Gurumoorthy, Renu's father, and learn that Gurumoorthy has kidnapped Vidya for vengeance.
+Karthik finds Vidhya at a swimming pool, surrounded by Gurumoorthy's zombified henchmen, and discovers that the zombies are hydrophobic.
+Renu tells Karthik to save the doctors trapped inside the house, which zombies have invaded.